mozilla/DeepSpeech/README.md

 ### Installing bindings from source

 If pre-built binaries aren't available for your system, you'll need to install them from scratch.
 Follow [these instructions](native_client/README.md).

+### Third party bindings

+In addition to the bindings above, third party developers have started to provide bindings to other languages:

+* [RustAudio](https://github.com/RustAudio) provide a [Rust](https://www.rust-lang.org) binding, the installation and use of which is described in their [deepspeech-rs](https://github.com/RustAudio/deepspeech-rs) repo.

 ## Training